Southend-on-Sea: Governance

-Current administration

 Southend is governed by Southend-on-Sea City Council, which is a unitary authority, performing the functions of both a county and district council.
-There is one civil parish within the city at Leigh-on-Sea, which has a Town Council that was established in 1996.
+There is one civil parish within the city at Leigh-on-Sea, which has a town council that was established in 1996.
 The rest of the city is an unparished area.
 The city is split into seventeen wards, with each ward returning three councillors.
 The 51 councillors serve four years and one third of the council is elected each year, followed by one year without election.
-As of the 2024 local elections a coalition led by Labour run the council.
+As of the 2024 local elections, a coalition led by Labour run the council.

 Administrative history

 Southend's first elected council was a local board, which held its first meeting on 29 August 1866.
-Prior to that the town was administered by the vestry for the wider parish of Prittlewell.
+Prior to that, the town was administered by the vestry for the wider parish of Prittlewell.
 The local board district was enlarged in 1877 to cover the whole parish of Prittlewell.

 The town was made a municipal borough in 1892.
 In 1897 the borough was enlarged to also include the neighbouring parish of Southchurch, with further enlargement in 1913 by taking over the area formerly controlled by Leigh-on-Sea Urban District Council.
 In 1914 the enlarged Southend became a county borough making it independent from Essex County Council and a single-tier of local government.
 The county borough was enlarged in 1933 by the former area of Shoeburyness Urban District and part of Rochford Rural District.

-Southend Civic Centre was designed by borough architect, Patrick Burridge, and officially opened by the Queen Mother on 31 October 1967.
+Southend Civic Centre was designed by borough architect, Patrick Burridge, and was opened officially by the Queen Mother on 31 October 1967.